ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 The BatchJob reconciler tracks the time an application ran by creating timestamps once it started running and its completion.

-## TestBed Operator
+## Testbed Operator

-The TestBed Operator monitors changes to Pods and Nodes in addition to controlling Testbed CRs.
-The TestBeds CR is supposed to model a collection of slots located in a cluster of machines.
+The Testbed Operator monitors changes to Pods and Nodes in addition to controlling Testbed CRs.
+The Testbeds CR is supposed to model a collection of slots located in a cluster of machines.
 Slots can have specified resources.
 While no application is running inside a slot, it is considered *free*.
 To reserve resources in the cluster and thus guarantee applications supposed to be deployed inside a *free* slot actually to get the resources, the Testbed Operator needs to:

 - **Reserve Resources** by using so-called `Ghost Pods` inside the cluster that specify a resource request and thus reserve the resources